Guide To Antequera: The “Florence of Andalusia” That Stole My Heart

 statue of Don Fernando at Don Fernando Place

-It was love at first sight for me.
+Anyway, it was love at first sight for me.
 The New Yorks Times was also in love.
-In 2017, it identified Antequera as one of “52 Places to Go in 21017” in its annual list of must see destinations.
+In 2017, the newspaper identified Antequera as one of “52 Places to Go in 21017” in its annual list of must see destinations.
 That’s quite an endorsement.

 the landscape of Antequera with the iconic Lover's Rock